 Once you’re there, you can also go inside some of the windmills to learn more about the story of this unique place.
 It is possible to book a tour boat as well.

 Luckily, it is an easy day trip from Rotterdam.
 A great idea is to go there by using the Waterbus from Rotterdam.
 This will make your trip even more special.

 Since Kinderdijk is a well-known place in the Netherlands, I would advise you not to visit it during peak tourist periods in order to avoid crowds.
-Please note that Kinderdijk is currently closed because of the current crisis.

 First reason why you should visit this beautiful city named Dordrecht?
 This is the oldest city of Holland.
 You will come across typical Dutch architecture, with beautiful old buildings.